JKershaw/mrdwc/README.md

 Men's Roller Derby World Cup
 =====

 This is all of the code used by live.mrdwc.com during the first Men's Roller Derby World Cup in March 2014.
 The code is in the state it was in after the tournament has finished.
-Most of the code was written before the tournment, some was written during the tournament.
+Most of the code was written before the tournament, some was written during the tournament.

 I (Sausage Roller, author) will add a license to this code at some point, probably when it's had a spring clean.
 So, whilst you are free to look at this code and even deploy it if you want,  if you intend to use it in the real world for anything other than a personal project, ask for permission.